 Substitute Senate Bill No. 1239, also known as Public Act No. 25-61, seeks to enhance support for the families of first responders who are killed in the line of duty by broadening the definition of "first responder" to include emergency medical technicians, firefighters, paramedics, and police officers.
 The bill establishes a "Fallen Hero Fund," which will provide a lump sum death benefit of $100,000 to the surviving families of these first responders, in addition to any other benefits they may receive.
 This benefit is protected from reductions based on other compensation, such as workers' compensation.
-The bill also requires the Comptroller to submit an annual report on the fund's expenditures and outlines the process for adopting regulations to prioritize benefits for dependent children and spouses of deceased first responders.
+The bill also requires the Comptroller to submit an annual report on the fund's expenditures and allows for the adoption of regulations to prioritize benefits for dependent children and spouses of deceased first responders.
 The changes will take effect on July 1, 2025.

 Statutes affected: Raised Bill: 3-122a, 3-123aaa, 7-313g